Developing Cyber-Resilient Systems

 Cyber Resilience is the ability to architect and build software that can withstand malicious attacks and continue to operate in unexpected circumstances (labeled as edge or corner cases by QA professionals).
 Cyber-resilient systems are less likely to suffer unauthorized penetrations, outages, data corruption, slow recovery times, and other operational problems.
 Regardless of whether software runs in core legacy systems, web apps, mobile apps, or IoT devices, cyber-resilient coding practices are critical for the safe, confidential, and sustained operation of software systems.

 CISQ has developed international standards for measuring the software quality attributes of source code that most determine its level of cyber resilience.
-CISQ’s measures for Reliability and Security (approved by OMG as international standards) directly measure violations of good architectural and coding practice that most affect cyber resilience.
-These standards are being used in assessing the cyber resilience of existing systems, as well as being included in contracts to clarify expectations concerning the cyber resilience of delivered source code.
+CISQ’s measures for Reliability and Security (approved by OMG® as international standards) directly measure violations of good architectural and coding practice that most affect cyber resilience.
+These standards are being used to assess the cyber resilience of existing systems, as well as being included in contracts to clarify expectations concerning the cyber resilience of delivered source code.
 The CISQ Cyber Resilience Summit is the single most important event in the industry addressing cyber resilience issues in software-intensive systems.

 Watch a Webinar